Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 - [Node.js](https://nodejs.org/en/)
 - [React.js](https://reactjs.org/)
-The original coder created this app by using NodeJS module create-react-app. create-react-app uses bundler webpack under the hood (ie in a way that is not configurable by the coder). create-react-app also transpiles sass files automatically into CSS, so this app requires the coder simply to write (CSS) classes for React components in a Sass file called style.scss then to import style.scss into React components.
+The original coders created this app by using NodeJS module create-react-app. create-react-app <br>
+uses bundler webpack under the hood transpiles sass files automatically into CSS, so this app requires the coder simply to write (CSS) classes for React components in a Sass file called style.scss then to import style.scss into React components.
 Do not create a CSS file and import that into React components.
 Put your CSS directly in the Sass files (style.scss